kwlanham/Lanhams-Leadership-Processes/Clarify_Roles_and_Responsibilities.md

 <a name="job"></a>
 **job**
 :   A hired position **composed of roles**.
+Jobs can be composed of 1 or more roles.
-A job title refers to that job position.
-For example, receptionist.
+A [job title](#job-title) refers to that job position.
+For example, manager.

 **job description**
 :   Sums up the roles (functions) and responsibilities (results, tasks) of the person who will be holding the position.